 - To prepare the rabri, heat milk until it comes to a boil.
-Once a layer of cream is formed, stick it to the sides of the vessel and boil it again and again till it reduces to 1/3rd of its actual volume.
+Once a layer of cream is formed, stick it to the sides of the vessel and boil it again and again till it reduces to one-third of its actual volume.

 - To the reduced milk, add sugar, elaichi powder and kesar milk.
 Mix and bring it to a boil again.

 - Refrigerate this rabri for 2-3 hours before using it.

 - Finally, bring together the exotic rasmalai, by pouring the chilled rabri over the squeezed paneer balls.